nicholaschenai/ai-for-code/README.md

 - CodeT filters candidates via execution
 - Including RL, allowing model to interact with code and using the error messages as feedback signal generally helps (eg CodeRL) and makes training more efficient (and smaller model size requirement for same level of performance)
 - [algo](papers/algo.md) first makes oracle which brute forces the soln, then gets another process to attempt the more efficient soln n verify outputs with oracle
+- [specrover](papers/specrover.md) reviewer agent checks patch's results on generated tests, and the correctness of generated tests itself
 #### Self-consistency
 - clover self consistency
 ## Decision Procedures